Nonexistence and existence of fillable contact structures on 3-manifolds

 According to \cite{e0} and \cite{OhOn}, for a rational homology sphere, the existence of a weakly symplectic fillable contact structure is equivalent to the existence of a strongly symplectic fillable one.
 So, we only consider the existence of weakly symplectic fillable contact structure on a rational homology sphere.
 In the sequel a symplectic fillable contact structure always stand for a weakly symplectic fillable contact structure unless specified otherwise.

 In \cite{LeLi}, Lecuona and Lisca classified the Seifert fibered spaces which admit no fillable contact structure.
-In particular, they show that a Seifert fibered space admits no symplectic fillable contact structures if and only if it admits no Stein fillable contact structures.
+In particular, they show that a Seifert fibered space admits a symplectic fillable contact structure if and only if it admits a Stein fillable contact structure.

 In \cite{KaTo} and \cite{liliu}, some hyperbolic Dehn surgeries along the pretzel knot $P(-2,3,2n+1)$, $n\geq3$, are found to admit no symplectic fillable contact structures.
 In this paper, we consider Dehn surgeries along closed 3-braids which are L-space knots.
 Recall that a knot $K$ in $S^3$ is an L-space knot if some positive Dehn surgery along $K$ yields an L-space.